 Objective and Key Results

 We want to create a broad-based mass movement that reflects the diversity of society, and to do this we need to determine the stories that resonate across different demographics and psychographics, and inspire others to become involved.
-You will research what different social segments empathise with, what moves and inspires them, and identify potential leverage points and narrative strategies that connect most deeply with them.
-To scale and broaden the mass movement, we need a narrative that engages our base, gives the SMO meaning and participants a defined purpose.
+You will research what different social segments empathise with and what moves and inspires them, and identify potential leverage points and narrative strategies that connect most deeply with them.
+To scale and broaden the mass movement, we need a narrative that engages our base, one that gives the mass movement meaning and participants a defined purpose.

 Don’t Buy It by Anat Shenker-Osorio

-● Don’t Think of an Elephant by George Lakoff
+Don’t Think of an Elephant by George Lakoff

 Narrative Politics by Frederick W Mayer